satriop12/Project_Cyclistic_BikeShare/README.md

 Deciding if more bicycles are needed and at which stations.

-To see the presentation and the visualization, please download the file.
+To see the presentation, please download the file.